 Writer.
 Poet.
 Speaker.
 Guide.

 Mind of a writer.
 Soul of a poet.
-Heart of a mystic.
+Heart of an activist.

 Layla Saad is a writer and speaker, whose work focuses on centering the stories, art and magic of people of colour.